The Top 50 Horse Blogs You Need To Read

 So here we go..
 The 50 best equestrian blogs online.There are so many high-quality horse blogs on the web, but we’ve handpicked the cream of the crop to give you the definitive list.
 Whether you’re completely horse crazy or just enjoy the occasional ride, these blogs give you the tips, tools and techniques to get the most out of your riding.
 We've numbered them to make it easier, but in no particular order here are the best 50 horse blogs!

 Stacy Westfall's blog is full of tips and advice to help you understand your horse.
-She has written almost 1,000 blog posts so you're bound to find something that is useful to you.
+She has written over 1,000 blog posts so you're bound to find something that is useful to you.
 Stacy has been riding horses all her life and now her and her husband tour the country offering clinics and making education appearances at expos.
-She has recently had upgraded her blog and website to be a lot more attractive and easier to navigate.
-She is also on Facebook, Twitter and Google+.

 As you can probably guess from the name, this is a blog by Lauren who moved to Texas and now writes about her adventures with her beloved OTTB Simon.
 Her blog has gained her some attention in the equine industry, and she has been featured on the site The Chronicle of the Horse for their Amateurs Like Us series.
 Her horse blog is a great source of equine photography, lessons, reviews, interesting articles and pretty much anything you can think of.
 Check out her Facebook, Pinterest and YouTube.